-Allergy tests: to detect antibodies against allergy-triggering substances like grass pollen or certain foods.
+Allergy tests: These tests are used to detect antibodies against allergy-triggering substances like grass pollen or certain foods.

-Detecting germs causing an : If it is thought someone has bacterial tonsillitis or scarlet fever, the test looks for Streptococcus .
+Detecting germs that are causing an : If it is thought someone has bacterial tonsillitis or scarlet fever, the test looks for Streptococcus .
 In the case of Lyme disease following a tick bite, there are tests that can detect the Borrelia that cause it, and there are tests that can detect the antibodies to Borrelia .
 Immunological tests can also be used to detect viruses.
-Examples include hepatitis C, HIV or HPV viruses.
+Examples include SARS-CoV-2 (COVID), hepatitis C, HIV and HPV viruses.
 Pregnant women can have a blood test to find out whether they are protected from (immune to) toxoplasmosis.

 Pregnancy test: Women can use this rapid test to find out whether their urine contains the "pregnancy hormone" beta-hCG.

-Immunological tests can also be used to diagnose congenital or acquired immune diseases, differentiate between different forms of rheumatoid arthritis, or monitor the progression of an existing medical condition, such as certain tumors (in prostate cancer the PSA levels in blood are monitored).
+Immunological tests can also be used to diagnose congenital or acquired diseases of the , differentiate between different forms of rheumatoid arthritis, or monitor the progression of an existing medical condition, such as certain types of cancer (in prostate cancer the PSA levels in blood are monitored).

 Neumeister B, Besenthal I, Liebich H. Klinikleitfaden Labordiagnostik.
-Prinzipien der Labor-Methoden.
-Stuttgart: Urban & Fischer; 1998.
+Arbeitsmethoden, Referenzbereiche, Differentialdiagnose, Diagnosestrategien.
+Stuttgart: Urban und Fischer; 1998.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.